 After just a short amount of time, beginner clients will start to see the results from their full-body training.
 We call this stage the “newbie gains.”
 But this progress won’t last forever—after 1 to 2 years of training, they will plateau.
 Now, this is when the true merit of a coach is tested.

 It’s easy to get those newbie gains, but can you continue to get your clients’ results once they pass this stage?
 We understand this is no easy task.
 That’s why we teach our coaches exercise progressions for each level of client: beginner, intermediate, and advanced.
-Sign up for our free coaching course today and learn how to keep your clients progressing once the ‘newbie gains’ wear off.
+Sign up for our free coaching course on LearnRx today and learn how to keep your clients progressing once the ‘newbie gains’ wear off.